 Reasons Why Teens Abuse Alcohol

-If you ask teens why they abuse alcohol and continue to drink despite it being against the law with a bevy of negative consequences, they’ll give you an array of reasons.
+If you ask teens why their reasons for underage drinking despite it being against the law with a bevy of negative consequences, they’ll give you an array of reasons.
 Although none of these reasons justify the behavior of teenage alcohol abuse, it’s good for a parent to understand how the teen brain works.
 Hence, such excuses reveal the thought patterns that lead directly to teen alcohol abuse.

 Ask a teen why they drink, and they’ll say: